Locke Innovative Leaders

 Rev. Michael Gienger

 Community organizer and changemaker, Michael Gienger leads Galveston Central Church to be a creative community where radical grace is believed and practiced.
-Known for his tenacious solidarity with the poor, he partners with organizations to innovate new approaches to address homelessness across the city.
+Known for his tenacious solidarity with the poor, he is the co-founder of Galveston Housing Plus, an organization that innovates new approaches to address homelessness across the city.

 When Black Single Mothers Thrive, We All Do